Biography of David Livingstone

 1853: Livingstone sets off on a tour up the Zambezi river.

-1854: Reaches as far as Luanda and starts to return.
+1854: He reaches as far as Luanda and starts to return.

-1855: Reaches Linyanti.
-Sets off on a second trip up the Zambezi and reaches the Mosi-oa-Tunya falls (literally “the smoke that thunders”) which he renames the Victoria Falls in honour of the Queen.
+1855: He reaches Linyanti.
+Then sets off on a second trip up the Zambezi and reaches the Mosi-oa-Tunya falls (literally “the smoke that thunders”) which he renames the Victoria Falls in honour of the Queen.
 There is now a statue to him at the falls which has his motto inscribed on the base “Christianity, Commerce and Civilisation.”

-1856: Reaches the mouth of the Zambezi river on the coast of the Indian Ocean and was the first European to cross the full width of Southern Africa.
-Sails to Mauritius and returns to England in December.
+1856: He reaches the mouth of the Zambezi river on the coast of the Indian Ocean and was the first European to cross the full width of Southern Africa.
+He sails to Mauritius and returns to England in December.

 1857: Livingstone writes about his missionary work in South Africa and resigns from the London Missionary Society as they said he was doing too much exploring and not enough missionary conversions.

-1858: Elected a Fellow of the Royal Society of London.
-Leaves on another mission to the Zambezi region.
-Sails to Cape Town with his wife and son Oswell who remain in the city with the Moffat family.
-Birth of daughter Anna Mary in Kurman.
+1858: He is elected a Fellow of the Royal Society of London.
+He leaves on another mission to the Zambezi region and sails to Cape Town with his wife and son Oswell who remain in the city with the Moffat family.
+Birth of his daughter Anna Mary in Kurman.

 1859: Mary and Children return to Britain.
 Livingstone takes an expedition up the Shire River as far as Lake Nyassa.

-1860: Another expedition up the Zambezi and returns to the East Coast of South Africa.
+1860: He makes another expedition up the Zambezi and returns to the East Coast of South Africa.

 1861: Missionaries arrive from England to build a mission on the Shire.